mattermost/docs/source/help/messaging/emoji-skin-tones.rst

 **macOS**

-1. Use the keyboard shortcut CMD+CTRL+Space Bar to open the native emoji picker for MacOS.
+1. Use the keyboard shortcut CMD+CTRL+Space Bar to open the native emoji picker for macOS.
 2. Select and hold on an emoji to select an alternate skin tone.

 .. image:: ../../images/macosemojiskintones.png